Short Story

 Author

-• Jagadish Jaganathan
+• image of the author, Jagadish Jaganathan

 Jagadish Jaganathan is the author of Empty Wallet, Whisky Sour, Utopia, and other Short Stories.
 He works as a freelance content writer.
 His immense love for books has guided him into the world of writing.
 He lives and works in Bangalore.